H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 Annual Goal of $7,000.

 Many of those we serve come from remote areas of the Himalayas where dental services are not available and diets are much healthier.
-In India, their diets now often include processed sugar and other foods harmful to teeth.
-Lacking dental hygiene education and financial resources, they experience painful, serious dental problems.
-Approximately one third of those screened by our volunteer medical groups are in need of dental care.
+Now in India, their diets often include processed sugar and other foods harmful to teeth.
+Lacking dental hygiene education and financial resources, they experience painful, serious and sometimes deadly dental problems.
 In 2011, Fran Phares, an LHA volunteer who taught English to a young Tibetan girl, Nima, noticed the pain behind Nima's smile.
-Nima had never visited a dentist and had no money, so Fran took her to a dentist, who removed the pain from behind the smile, and LHA has since committed to providing a broad range of quality dental services to those in desperate need.
-This program keeps growing as we continue to discover more Tibetan refugees in desperate need of dental care.
-Approximately one third of over 1,000 Tibetan refugees assessed, over a three-year period, by our LSU and Tulane Medical School teams needed dental care.
+Nima had never visited a dentist and had no money, so Fran took her to a dentist, who removed the pain from behind the smile and saved her life.
+An uncared for root canal had become so bad that the infection spread into her Nima's nasal system and brought her to near death.
+LHA has since committed to providing a broad range of quality dental services to those in desperate need.
+This program keeps growing as we continue to discover more of those we serve in desperate need of dental care.
+Approximately one third of over 1,000 who were assessed, over a three-year period, by our LSU and Tulane Medical School teams needed dental care.
 Thanks to continued support from Fran, the program’s founder, and other generous donorswe provide all these services free of charge, using local, qualified dentists.
+For more info or to donate directly to this project click here.

 CLEAR VISION EYE CARE PROGRAM